ndaversa/hubot-jira-bot/README.md

 # Hubot Jira Bot

-A hubot script to create JIRA tickets
+A hubot script to create JIRA tickets and listen for ticket mentions